 Healing Money Wounds with Rachel Duncan

-Podcast: Dear Creative Mind | a space for creative liberation
+Podcast - Dear Creative Mind | a space for creative liberation

 In this heartfelt conversation, Rachel Duncan and Pascale Cote dive into the often-unseen emotional connections we have with money, especially for creatives.
 Rachel, blending Financial Therapy and Art Psychotherapy, offers insights into how we can heal our money stories, shift our mindset, and find freedom in both our art and finances.